PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNN-Importing-Windows-PowerShell-modules-in-PowerShell-Core.md

 ### Scenarios that need improvement

-1. Ideally there should be 1-to-1 runspace afinity between PSCore and WinPS processes; currently this is many-to-1, which in some cases may cause conflicts.
+1. Ideally there should be 1-to-1 runspace afinity between PSCore and WinPS processes; currently this is many(runspaces of a single PSCore process)-to-1(runspace of a single WinPS process), which in some cases may cause conflicts.
 2. PS providers are not supported across remoting boundaries.

 ### Windows PowerShell Compatibility module